jheissb/W251---Final-project-Weight-watchers/project_onboard/onboarding.md

   * imagedetection/faceprocessor

 QoS:
-* Here, I choosed `at least once (1)`, I assume this is for business that does not worry about object duplication but want guarantee of delivery
+* We chosed `at least once (1)`, assuming object duplication is not an issue but guarantee of delivery is required

 ## Image Capture & Processor
 There are 3 containers running on edge.
-One container would consume image from our webcam
+One container runs the GUI and acquire images from the webcam
 One container would be the mosquitto broker that control the topic and communication to and from client
-One container would consume the image from webcam and process and send over to our cloud
+One container would consume the images from webcam and process and send over to the cloud

 ### Build Docker Image
 ```sh
 #in directory /image_capture